 Here is the most up-to-date information on whom the Giants have added and lost during free agency, including contract details and salary cap information.
-The official signing period begins Wednesday at 4 p.m., so be sure to bookmark this page and check back for frequent updates.
+Be sure to bookmark this page and check back for frequent updates.

 GIANTS SALARY CAP SPACE

 That official number, as released by the NFL Players Association, appears to be up to date with all new contract information.

 LB Jonathan Casillas